Learning and Teaching

 California Retired Teachers Association Scholarship Foundation

 The North Shores Division (78) of the California Retired Teachers Association Scholarship Foundation annually offers scholarships of $2,000 each to eligible juniors, seniors, and graduate students who have a GPA of 3.0 or better and are pursuing a California Teaching Credential.
-Applications are normally available in the spring semester.
+Applications are due February 9, 2018.
 Learn more about the California Retired Teachers Association - North Shores Division 78.

 The East County Division (69) of the California Retired Teachers Association Scholarship Foundation annually offers scholarships.
 The applicant must have a Bachelor's Degree, be enrolled in the teacher training program of the University, and be a resident of San Diego County.
 The award is intended for students who will begin their Student Teaching under the direct supervision of USD and requires students to be involved in that part of that education program at some point during the year of eligibility.
 Applications are normally available in the spring semester.
 Learn more about the California Retired Teachers Association - East County Division 69.